mckennapsean/dissertation/content/07-reflect.md

 its length and the various types of visualizations and transitions it included.
 Both the text and visual conditions used a document layout and scrolling navigation input.
-In the text condition, textual descriptions replaced the visualizations whereas the visual condition utilizes static screenshots of the visualizations.
+In the text condition, textual descriptions replaced the visualizations whereas the visual condition utilized static screenshots of the visualizations.
 The scroller is the original story, and the stepper is our implemented version, which contains a progress widget, does not animate text, and controls animations by discrete button presses.